MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 All of this sounds like ample preparation, but then again, she's 12, having just started the seventh grade.

-While Hirata acknowledges that concern is a normal reaction, he thinks it's important for the sporting world to understand the amateur rules in place designed for safety.
+While Hirata acknowledges concern is a normal reaction, he thinks it's important for the sporting world to understand the amateur rules in place designed for safety.

 The duo, who will compete at the 95-pound minimumweight limit (Momo is 4'11"), will wear protective head gear, shin guards and large gloves with extra padding to both blunt impact and create more difficulty in passing through a defensive guard.
-There will also be new elbow strikes allowed, and no striking at all on the ground.
+There will also be no elbow strikes allowed, and no striking at all on the ground.
 The fight itself will only consist of two three-minute rounds.

 It will essentially be kickboxing in the standup and jiu-jitsu on the ground.